edlowther/minimization/README.md

 Once you have finished entering this information, scroll down and click "Commit changes" (ensuring that the Target Branch is listed as `gitlab`).

-This will prompt GitLab to generate two things:
+This will prompt GitLab to generate three things:

 1. Analysis of how different values of the `minimisation_weight` variable would affect the distribution of the characteristics you have entered, which you will be able to see (after a short delay) [here](./demo/sensitivity-analysis.md)
-2. A new yaml file, `new-participant-data.yaml`, which you can use to enter an individual participant's data as they are recruited to your trial.
+2. A new input yaml file, `new-participant-data.yaml`, which you can use to enter an individual participant's data as they are recruited to your trial.
 Nb you must ensure that exactly one value is set to `1` for each category; all others must be set to `0`.
 Once you hit "Commit changes" (as above), GitLab will assign this trial participant to the Control or Intervention group and report back to which one via this page
+3. A new output file, `allocations.csv` - this is where the information you have entered for each trial participant and their corresonding study group is stored